fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 The Steward is the primary operational companion of the Warden.

-He maintains continuity across days, preserves the Realm's operational state, and assists in carrying the Realm toward its long-term purpose.
+He maintains continuity across days, preserves the World's operational state, and assists the Warden in carrying the World toward its long-term purpose.

 The Steward safeguards continuity.

+---

 ## Responsibilities